 The Duke Chapel Choir is the largest and most visible music group in the Chapel.
 Made up of auditioned Duke students and members of the Durham community, the Chapel Choir is a regular part of worship on Sundays throughout the academic year.
 The choir also presents Handel’s Messiah each December, and another major work in the spring.
-Led by Rodney Wynkoop, Director of Chapel Music, the 100+ member choir is one of the largest and most celebrated of its kind in the country.
+Led by interim director Philip Cave, the choir is one of the largest and most celebrated of its kind in the country.

 The Chapel Choir, along with the Schola Cantorum, sings anthems and leads the congregation in hymns in the Sunday worship services and various other Chapel services.
 It also presents two major concerts with professional orchestra each year.
 The choir’s annual performances of Handel’s Messiah, a tradition since 1932, pack the Chapel each December.
 The Spring Oratorio concerts feature other major choral works, from Bach to modern masterpieces.